sevro/koncord/README.md

 └────────┘
 ```

+Many transactions may be silently ignored, this would be a good place to add
-Transactions are silently ignored during processing if:
+error handling and at least logging.
+Transactions that are silently ignored
+include:

 * Transaction amount is negative.
 * The account has ever had a chargeback and is therefor locked.